rfloresx/web/README.md

 ```
 rest::server s: 8000
 ```
 The web server is now running.
-You can verify with the following address in your webbrowser: `http://localhost:8000` which will display the Cortex web user interface.
-Another way of invoking the REST api directly is with the `curl` command:
+Verify by going to `http://localhost:8000` which will display the Cortex web interface.
+A way of directly invoking the REST api directly is with the `curl` command:
 ```
 curl localhost:800/cortex/lang/class
 ```